xSTF/ubuntu-apt-https/README.md

 # ubuntu-apt-https
-An ubuntu image preloaded with https support for apt
+An ubuntu image preloaded with https support for apt repos to bypass attempts of dpi on package updates.